Dell S2419HM and S2719DM Ultrathins with HDR

 Minimalistic and svelte design

 Both models use 60Hz IPS-type panels, with the S24 offering a 23.8” screen with 1920 x 1080 (FHD) resolution and the S27 offering a 27” screen with 2560 x 1440 (WQHD) resolution.
+AMD FreeSync is supported via Adaptive-Sync on the monitor, with a 48 – 75Hz variable refresh rate range.
 A typical static contrast ratio of 1000:1 is specified alongside 178° horizontal and vertical viewing angles.
 A matte anti-glare screen surface is used alongside a flicker-free WLED backlight, with ‘EDGELIGHT’ mentioned and no specific mention of any local dimming capability.
 Both models support 8-bit colour and sport a 99% sRGB (85% DCI-P3) colour gamut.
 All of this means that the monitors lack ‘true HDR capability’.
 They do at least offer some extension beyond sRGB and offer a 400 cd/m² typical maximum luminance with pulses up to 600 cd/m² for HDR10 content.
 The 27” model is specifically listed as ‘DisplayHDR 400’ ready as specified by VESA.
 The 23.8” model seems to offer the same capabilities, although it isn’t specifically listed in the same way.
-One requirement we’re currently unsure of is that ‘DisplayHDR 400’ requires 10-bit colour processing per channel and Dell only list 8-bit (16.7 million colours) for both models.
-It isn’t unheard of for product pages for monitors to contain some slight errors, however.
-It would seem likely that the smaller model uses 6-bit + FRC and the larger model is ‘true 8-bit’ but also has an extra dithering stage when running in its HDR mode.
+It’s worth noting that ‘DisplayHDR 400’ requires 10-bit colour processing per channel and Dell only list 8-bit (16.7 million colours) for both models.
+As we understand it, the smaller model uses 6-bit + FRC and the larger model is ‘true 8-bit’ but the colour signal for the GPU is 10-bit+ when in HDR mode.
+So it’s all a bit of ‘clever processing’ (or should we say ‘clever marketing’).

 The monitors have specified response times of 5ms grey to grey, although 8ms is specified for the ‘Normal’ setting.
 This is typically the much better setting to use and it’s generally the case that Dell are simply far more realistic and less misleading with their response time measurements than most other manufacturers.
 You should never read too much into these figures.
 A ‘ComfortView’ Low Blue Light (LBL) setting also features for relaxing viewing, for example in the hours leading up to bed where blue light exposure should be minimised.
 The rear of the monitors is minimalistic, white broken up by the silver of the stand.
 The included stand offers tilt as the only ergonomic flexibility.
 And given the thin nature of the screens, provision for VESA mounting is not supported – the screws would have to eat into the screen.
 The ports are arranged vertically behind the stand neck and are quite minimal; [number 1 on image] 3.5mm audio output, [2+3] 2 HDMI 2.0 ports and a DC power connector (external ‘power brick’, naturally).